equinor/res2df/docs/introduction.rst

 This is an internal helper module in order to represent finished or unfinished :term:`.DATA files <.DATA file>` and runs.
-The class ResdataFiles can cache binary files that are recently read, and is able to locate the various output files based on the basename or the `.DATA` filename.
+The class ResdataFiles can cache binary files that are recently read, and is able to locate the various :term:`output files <output file>` based on the basename or the `.DATA` filename.

 Metadata support
 ----------------